The Software Engineer’s Career - Beyond Senior

 (Naturally, that’s an oversimplified model yet I hope it will help drive the point).

-Managers, even if they contribute significantly to the overall work (they have a “summand” element) also have a bigger effect on the work of the entire team.
+Managers, even if they contribute significantly to the overall work (they have a summand element) also have a bigger effect on the work of the entire team.
 That is, assuming they do their work well, they are an “enabling” element.
-This means that they also can become blocking (or obstructive) to the whole team.
+Unfortunately, this means that they also can become blocking (or obstructive) to the whole team.
 This is intuitive to anyone who has spent a few years in the industry.
 Good managers can get a mediocre team to achieve great results, bad managers can get a great team to achieve mediocre results (or worse, get all their great players to quit).

 Here are some ways managers may improve or hamper the team’s effectiveness: